Shalu-kumari2003/Humidity-Monitoring-System/README.md

 Project Title: Air Temperature and Humidity Monitoring System
-1. Introduction
+1. Introduction:-
 The Air Temperature and Humidity Monitoring System is designed to continuously monitor environmental conditions, specifically ambient temperature and relative humidity.
 These parameters are crucial for various applications including agriculture, industrial safety, weather forecasting, and home automation.
 The primary objective of this project is to design, build, and test a real-time monitoring system using affordable and accessible technology.
-2. Objectives
+2. Objectives:-
 •	To measure and display real-time temperature and humidity data.
 •	To store and possibly transmit the data for further analysis.
 •	To alert users if temperature or humidity exceed predefined thresholds.
 •	To implement an easy-to-use system that can be deployed in both indoor and outdoor environments.
-3. Components Used
+3. Components Used:-
 •	Microcontroller: Arduino Uno
 •	Sensors: DHT11 (for temperature and humidity)
 •	Display: 16x2 LCD and I2C (for local display of readings)